Lydia Peelle

 Lydia Peelle is an American fiction writer.
 In 2009 the National Book Foundation named her a "5 under 35" Honoree.

+Early life

+Peelle grew up in Massachusetts and attended a boarding school in New Hampshire before her college years.

 Career

 Before her writing career, Peelle worked as a speechwriter for Governor Phil Bredesen of Tennessee.
-She received a creative writing MFA from the University of Virginia.
-Her short fiction has appeared in Granta, Orion, Prairie Schooner, and elsewhere.
+She has also worked as a wildlife rehabilitator and an English teacher.
+She received a creative writing MFA from the University of Virginia and has been a fellow at the Fine Arts Work Center in Provincetown, and at the Ucross Foundation, Yaddo, and the Ragdale Foundation.
+Since 2012 she has taught in the MFA program at Southern New Hampshire University.
+Her short fiction has appeared in Granta, The Sun, Orion, Prairie Schooner, and elsewhere.